qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 This mod is not compatible with the official Sodium.
 However, there is a fork of Sodium that is compatible with this mod: https://github.com/qouteall/sodium-fabric/releases

+The "optimized scale box" does not work with sodium.

 ### Canvas Compatibility

 Incompatible.